Best Hiking Watch For The Trail Less Traveled

 GPS

-A feature of more advanced (and expensive) hiking watches is GPS function.
-As mentioned above GPS watches use orbiting satellites to pinpoint your location on earth.
-This information allows you to instantly access your current coordinates, speed, distance traveled (from the previous waymark), ascent/descent, and where you are relative to various landmarks on the GPS map system.
+As mentioned, the GPS function uses orbiting satellites to pinpoint your location on earth, providing access to your current coordinates, speed, distance traveled from the previous waypoint, ascent/descent, and your position relative to various landmarks on the GPS map system.
+This feature is available on the more advanced hiking watches.

 Probably most useful is that GPS watches can import your chosen route, allowing you to see your current position relative to where you should be.
 In addition, after making it safely home again, you can download all this GPS data to relive your trip in digital form.